Nobody wants to have bad breath

 We’ve talked about 10 potential causes for your bad breath.
 This includes simple things like food you ate recently, but it can also be a warning sign that you’re not doing enough to clean your teeth.

 Or it can be a sign that oral bacteria have established a presence in your mouth.
 They may be infecting the area around your teeth, causing gum disease and making a larger area for them to populate, which will lead to more bad breath, tooth loss, and potentially other health effects.
 They may also be established inside one of your teeth.
-Once a tooth becomes infected, it requires a root canal to treat.
 And if it’s not treated, the infection can spread.

 You can try taking some steps to improve your oral hygiene.
 Try ending every meal by rinsing your mouth with water.
 You can also try sugar-free gum, which removes food particles and bacteria from your teeth.
 Make sure you’re brushing your teeth twice a day to ensure you’re cleaning them adequately.